GouriSahil/GouriSahil/README.md

 - 👋 Hi, I’m @GouriSahil
-- 👀 I’m interested in learning programing
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Backend Developement
-- 📫 Contact me with my Gmail:- 📧gourisahil2004@gmail.com
+- 📫 Contact📧gourisahil2004@gmail.com

 <!---
 GouriSahil/GouriSahil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.